Denver Federal Center

-The Denver Federal Center, in Lakewood, Colorado, is part of the General Services Administration and is home to about 6,200 employees of agencies of the federal government of the United States.
-The Center encompasses an area of about 670 acre and has 90 buildings with over 4000000 sqft of office, warehouse, lab and special use space.
-There are 28 different Federal agencies on-site, making it the largest concentration of Federal agencies outside of Washington, D.C.
+The Denver Federal Center, in Lakewood, Colorado, is part of the General Services Administration (GSA) and is home to about 6,200 employees of agencies of the federal government of the United States.
+The center encompasses an area of about 670 acre and has 90 buildings with over 4000000 sqft of office, warehouse, lab and special use space.
+There are 28 different federal agencies on-site, making it the largest concentration outside of Washington, D.C.

-The major employers at the Center include the United States Department of the Interior (and its Bureau of Land Management, Bureau of Reclamation, and United States Geological Survey) and the General Services Administration.
-Special facilities at the Center include the National Ice Core Laboratory.
+The major employers at the center include the United States Department of the Interior (and its Bureau of Land Management, Bureau of Reclamation, and United States Geological Survey) and the GSA.
+Special facilities at the center include the National Ice Core Laboratory.

 History

 Early settlement

 Major Jacob Downing, Colorado pioneer and judge, purchased the land in the late 1860s and developed it into a ranch, raising Arabian horses.
 Downing played a role in settling the Western United States.
 He introduced new agriculture and wildlife and helped lay the foundations for the city of Denver.

 Thomas S. Hayden, a prominent Denver resident, purchased the Downing estate in 1913.
 He expanded it into a 20,000 acre cattle ranch.